quotient-im/Quaternion/README.md

 - `UI/show_author_avatars` - set this to 1 (or true) to show author avatars in the timeline (default if the timeline layout is set to default); setting this to 0 (or false) will suppress avatars (default for the XChat timeline layout).
+- `UI/suppress_local_echo` - set this to 1 (or true) to suppress showing local
+  echo (events sent from the current application but not yet confirmed by the server).
+By default local echo is shown.
 - `UI/animations_duration_ms` - defines the base duration (in milliseconds) of animation effects in the timline.
 The default is 400; set it to 0 to disable animation.